lucasnad27/about-me/src/data/experiences/3-sirius-xm/index.md

 **Automatic Labs was acquired by SiriusXM in April 2017.**

-Lucas continued his work at Automatic Labs, improving our integrations with auto-insurance providers.
+I continued my work at Automatic Labs, improving our integrations with auto-insurance providers.